-CONCLUSIONS
+4 CONCLUSIONS

-The SMC Test for rock breakage characterisation has been developed to make use of very small quantities of sample, such as quartered drill core.
-The test generates a strength index (DW_i) which, via modelling and/or power-based techniques, can be used to predict the specific energy of AG and SAG mills.
+The SMC rock breakage characterisation test has been developed to make use of very small quantities of sample, such as quartered drill core.
+The test generates a strength index (DWi) which, via modelling and/or power-based techniques, can be used to predict the specific energy of AG and SAG mills as well as HPGR circuits.
 Its applicability for modelling stems from its correlation with the JK rock breakage parameters (A and b).
 For power-based calculations an equation has been developed which relates it and operating variables such as feed size, ball load and speed to AG/SAG mill specific energy.

-The usefulness of the DW_i also extends to rock mass characterisation in mining applications, as it is correlated with the point load index/UCS.
+The usefulness of the DWi also extends to rock mass characterisation in mining applications, as it is correlated with the point load index/UCS.
 It is therefore ideally suited for mine-to-mill studies as it can be simultaneously used as an input to both comminution circuit and blast fragmentation models, where independent point load/UCS measurements are not available.

-HPGR operating work indices have also been found to be strongly related to the DW_i making it a valuable tool for orebody profiling not only for AG/SAG mill circuits but HPGR ones as well.
+HPGR operating work indices have also been found to be strongly related to the DWi making it a valuable tool for orebody profiling not only for AG/SAG mill circuits but HPGR ones as well.